IVF facts

 If doing a frozen embryo transfer cycle, the frozen embryo is either implanted soon after the woman has her next period after the egg retrieval or is used in a future IVF procedure.

 Pregnancy occurs when the embryo attaches to the lining of the uterus.
+A fertility specialist may recommend assisted hatching, a procedure to help the embryo implant in the uterus.

 The goal of fertility treatments is always the birth of a single, healthy child in order to avoid increased risks of medical complications for mother and baby that come with a multiple pregnancy (twins or more).
 Whenever possible, we encourage the couple or individual to choose to implant only one healthy embryo, which is known as elective single embryo transfer.